Ionhour Docs

 What Happens Next

-Once your check is running:
+Once your job (or check) is running:

-• On time ping → Check stays OK
+• On time ping → Stays OK

 • DOWN → Ionhour creates an incident and sends alerts